 Background And History of Redcap Chicken

-Redcap chicken, also called Derbyshire Redcap, comes from Derbyshire in the Yorkshire region in England, just as the name suggests.
+Redcap chicken, also called Derbyshire Redcap, comes from Derbyshire in England, just as the name suggests.
 Its origins probably date back to the early 19th century, although there is no definite information on the exact year.

 It arrived in America and reserved its place in the American Poultry Association Standard of Perfection.
 Nowadays, it is an endangered species, listed as ‘critical’ by The Livestock Conservancy.
 It means that there are less than 500 Redcap chickens in the USA and less than 1000 in the whole world.

 This bird was mostly kept for egg and meat production, as well as for bird shows and as an ornament.
 The farmers could earn good money off of these chickens’ good-quality eggs and meat.
-Unfortunately, its popularity quickly dropped and there are still no many people enthusiastic about the Redcap chicken these days.
+Unfortunately, its popularity quickly dropped, and there are still not many people enthusiastic about the Redcap chicken these days.